Free Standard Delivery Over £50!

 They drive back the deer to be prepared, hanging the carcass, and carefully making incisions to remove the innards.
 This is a delicate process, one that Ben does quickly and professionally.
 He explains the different qualities of different breeds.
 Venison fat has a higher melting point than other meats, while the breeds have their own specific qualities.
 Sika, for instance, has a very fine grain texture, and is palatable indeed.

 One of the merits of Farmison & Co being able to sell by breed from a specific locale and hunter, is that we can point home cooks to specific recipes to suit the meat.
-Often, the supply chains selling venison are just as opaque as those selling farmed meat, with consumers none the wiser as to where their food comes from or how the animal lived.
-Ben explains this information is a boon to home cooks – an old stag being sold into this supply chain can be absolutely delicious, if its used in the right way.
+Often, the traceability of supply chains selling venison is just as opaque as those selling farmed meat, with consumers none the wiser as to where their food comes from or how the animal lived.
+Ben explains this information is a boon to home cooks - an old stag being sold into this supply chain can be absolutely delicious, if its used in the right way.
 One particular breed or hunted deer might be superb for steaks, another might be better suited to casseroles.

 Each of these three breeds at Studley Royal have won prestigious National Trust Farm Produce Awards - great tasting food produced in accordance with tradition.
 Being able to order this meat represents a UK first as you can try the differences between the different breeds.